 How Can I Find My BSC Wallet Address On Trust Wallet?

-To find your Binance Smart Chain (BSC) wallet address on Trust Wallet, follow the steps below.
+Follow the steps below to find your Binance Smart Chain (BSC) wallet address on Trust Wallet.

 - Launch the Trust Wallet app on your device.